-Due to the Affordable Care Act, federal health reform requires the creation of health benefit exchanges that rationalize and simplify information about and access to health coverage for millions of Americans.
+Due to the Affordable Care Act, federal health reform requires the creation of health benefit exchanges that rationalize and simplify information about and access to healthcare coverage for millions of Americans.
 Health Insurance Exchanges must also serve as the single entry point for eligibility determination and verification for enrollment in government sponsored coverage and subsidy programs.

 The Global Institute for Emerging Healthcare Practices is the applied research arm of CSC’s Healthcare Group.